abhilashk433/Hacktoberfest-2018/README.md

 # Hacktoberfest-2018
 A repository for beginners to create their first Pull Request.

-Just open index.html and include your name and the link to your github profile in the li tags to make a connection with all other open enthusiasts like us.
+Just open index.html and include your name and the link to your github profile in the "li" tags to make a connection with all other open enthusiasts like us.

 Happy coding fellas!!